 PCD represents a clinical and genetic heterogeneous group of respiratory ciliopathies, with reduced muco-ciliary clearance of the airways.
 The various mutations result in different clinical and pathological patterns, contributing to the challenges of diagnosis.
 There is no single gold standard diagnostic test for primary ciliary dyskinesia (PCD) [1]; current diagnosis requires a combination of technically demanding investigations, including nasal nitric oxide (nNO), high-speed video microscopy analysis (HSVA) and transmission electron microscopy (TEM).
 Historically clinicians used the saccharine test to screen for PCD, but this is no longer advocated [2].
 Furthermore, more sophisticated diagnostic tests that might improve diagnostic accuracy (genotyping, immunofluorescence (IF) of ciliary proteins and EM tomography) are becoming increasingly available.

 The availability of tests varies across Europe [3]; this has partially improved recently in response to collaborations including a former Task Force(2006-9) of the European Respiratory Society (ERS) [2–4] and FP-7 funded BESTCILIA.
 The ERS Task Force published a consensus statement in 2009 [2] to guide diagnostic testing and BESTCILIA has recently introduced diagnostic testing into three countries where services did not previously exist.
 Since the 2009 statement, a number of groups and consortia have investigated the accuracy of various diagnostic tests for PCD, providing the opportunity to advance the state of diagnostics by developing evidence based guidelines.
-Therefore, in 2014 a new PCD ERS Task Force consisting of adult and paediatric physicians from pulmonology and ENT disciplines along with diagnostic scientists met; they aimed to develop evidence based guidelines for the diagnosis of PCD.
+Therefore, in 2014 a new PCD ERS Task Force consisting of adult and paediatric physicians from pulmonology and ENT disciplines along with diagnostic scientists was established; it aimed to develop evidence based guidelines for the diagnosis of PCD.
 This is important for the appropriate clinical management and prognosis of individual patients with suspected or eventually confirmed PCD; to ensure patients with PCD are correctly diagnosed whilst avoiding the problems of false positive diagnoses.
 It should also ensure a definitive diagnosis before PCD patients are enrolled in randomised controlled clinical trials of treatment.

 Methods